dmlc/gluon-cv/docs/index.rst

 New to Gluon or Deep Learning?
 ------------------------------

-Please refer to the open source book `Dive into Deep Learning <http://en.diveintodeeplearning.org/>`_.
+Check out the open source book `Dive into Deep Learning <http://en.diveintodeeplearning.org/>`_.

 .. toctree::